Yellow split pea dhal with tomatoes & apples

 Why this is good for you

 This has a range of fibres that feed different categories of good gut bacteria, all of which you need to remain well.
 Pectin from the cooking apples, inulin from the onions, soluble fibre from the split peas all feed good bacteria.
-Cumin and garam masala have a suppressing effect on “bad” bacteria in your intestine.
-I always recommend a wide variety of plant types and herbs and spices to people who want to optimise their health and avoid chronic health conditions like diabetes, heart disease and arthritis.
+Cumin and garam masala have a suppressing effect on “bad”, pro-inflammatory bacteria in your gut.
+I always recommend a wide variety of plant types and herbs and spices to people who want to optimise their health and get digestive, bowel or autoimmune issues into remission.
+And guess what – stewed cooking apple in this recipe helps lower bowel inflammation too.